-- 1. Equality, dignity and non-discrimination: Such defenders may include migrant rights defenders, minority rights defenders, and anti-racism and Black, indigenous and people of colour (BIPOC) defenders. - 2.
-Environmental justice and sustainability: Such defenders may include environmental HRDs (EHRDs), climate activists, corporate accountability activists.

-- 3. International accountability for repression of Human Rights Defenders: Such defenders may include those working in highly restrictive or repressive environments. - 4.
+- 1. Equality, dignity and non-discrimination: Such defenders may include migrant rights defenders, minority rights defenders, and anti-racism, Black, indigenous and people of colour (BIPOC) defenders, and also defenders working on sexual orientation, gender identities and sex characteristics. - 2.
+Environmental justice and sustainability: Such defenders may include environmental HRDs (EHRDs), climate activists, corporate accountability activists. - 3.
+International accountability for repression of human rights defenders: Such defenders may include those working in highly restrictive or repressive environments. - 4.
 Transparency and rule of law: Such defenders may include those working in deteriorating environments where there is a need to safeguard, or an opportunity to strengthen, democratic institutions and accountability mechanisms.